NEGBINOM.DIST Function

 Back to the topic, a negative binomial distribution is a probability distribution that models the number of failures before a certain number of successes are achieved through Bernoulli trials.

 Still confused?
-Don’t worry; we will go into depth with examples of what exactly it means and how the distribution will be helpful to you.
+Don’t worry; we will explain in depth what it means and explain how the distribution will benefit you.

 But what's the formula to calculate the negative binomial distribution in Excel?
-This can be calculated with the help of NEGBINOM.DIST function.
+The NEGBINOM.DIST function can help.

 Key Takeaways